Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

 The cases record was 15,300 was July 5 – the highest daily figure ever in the United States.
 During the height of the pandemic New York also surpassed 11,000.
 The second highest is 13,965 on July 16.

 Testing in Florida has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
 The total now is 3,633,393, fourth in the nation, behind No. 1 New York, No. 2 California and No. 3 Texas.
-That Florida figure is 16.9 percent of Florida's population.
+That Florida figure is 16.9 percent of Florida's population, though some people tested more than once.

 The overall positive rate was a record 12.97 percent compared with 12.87 Thursday.